HaijiangYan/mcmcp_allinone/README.md

-# All-in-One MCMCP
+# All-in-One MCMCP (AIOM)

-AIOM is an integrated NodeJS application to customize and deploy a Markov Chain Monte Carlo with People (MCMCP).
+AIOM is an integrated NodeJS application for customizing and deploying a Markov Chain Monte Carlo with People (MCMCP).

 ## Description